xjensen/news/cms-install.md

 # CMS Installation

+Procedure for installing Netlify CMS.
+I'm assuming all files are current with this forked repo.

 ## Install Azure OAuth Functions

 To allow people to log into the new CMS with their GitHub accounts, we need to facilitate OAuth transactions.
 We can do this with [a group of Azure App Functions I built for this purpose](https://github.com/xjensen/azure-oauth-functions).